ION Professional eLearning Programs

 In the industry, he has worked as a systems analyst, assembly language programmer, network administrator, and corporate CEO.
 He has extensive consulting experience and expertise in networking and telecommunications as well as several programming languages, software development, and educational technology.
 He has won numerous awards, has written 5 books and a variety of scholarly articles, and is listed in several editions of Who’s Who, including Who’s Who in Education and Who’s Who in the Computer Industry.

 Dr. Rhonda Gregory

-Dr. Rhonda Gregory is currently the Director of Distributed Education at Volunteer State Community College.
+Dr. Rhonda Gregory is currently the Dean of Academic Support at Volunteer State Community College.
 In this role, she helps lead the online and blended learning initiatives of the College.
 She manages a team of professionals that promote and support 21st Century learning on and off campus.
 Prior to coming to Volunteer State Community College, Gregory worked at Greenville College, a four-year school in Greenville, IL.
-She held several positions there over nine years, including director of instructional technology, adjunct instructor, academic adviser, instructional technologist and online learning program coordinator.
+She held several positions there over nine years, including director of instructional technology, adjunct instructor, academic adviser, instructional technologist, and online learning program coordinator.
 She holds a master of arts from Greenville College and is completing her Ph.D. at the University of Memphis.

 Dr. Leaunda Hemphill